sakhawat9/WP-Database-CRUD-Operations/README.txt

 Plugin features:

-- Add user information
+- Add new user information.
-- Edit existing user information
+- Edit the existing information.
-- Delete existing user information
+- Delete existing user information.
 - View all information in admin dashboard.
-- Fully translatable.
+- Sortable admin dashboard by ID user name, and user email.
+- All text strings used in the plugin are translatable to support internationalization.